Methodology

 Netherlands

-• One-time: 2% transfer tax (overdrachtsbelasting), or 0% for first-time buyers below the threshold (~โ‚ฌ525k); ~1.5% notary + advisor; NHG premium 0.6% of loan when applicable.
+• One-time costs: 2% overdrachtsbelasting (transfer tax), or 0% for first-time buyers below the threshold (~โ‚ฌ525k); ~1.5% notary plus advisor; NHG premium of 0.6% of loan when applicable.

 • Recurring: OZB ~0.1% ร— WOZ; Eigenwoningforfait at 0.35% of WOZ (2.35% above ~โ‚ฌ1.31M).

-• HRA: deductible at min(marginal rate, ceiling โ‰ˆ 36.97%) โ€” only for annuity products.
+• HRA (Hypotheekrenteaftrek): deductible at the lower of marginal rate and the ceiling (โ‰ˆ 36.97%), only for annuity products.
 Net annual buy-side tax effect = min(marginal, ceiling) ร— interestPaid โˆ’ marginal ร— EWF.

 Italy

-• One-time (prima casa, private seller, non-luxury A/2โ€“A/7):
+• One-time costs (prima casa, private seller, non-luxury A/2 to A/7):

 • Imposta di registro: 2% ร— cadastral value